 The human immunodeficiency virus (HIV) is a virus that attacks the cells of the immune system.
-Although infections may show no clinical signs for years, over time the virus reduces the strength of the immune response and leaves HIV-positive individuals susceptible to other diseases.
+Although infections may show no clinical signs for years, without treatment the virus can reduce the strength of the immune response and leave HIV-positive individuals susceptible to other diseases.
 HIV itself usually causes few to no symptoms .
 It is devastating, instead, because it lowers the body's defenses against other diseases.
 The diseases that take advantage of HIV's effects on the immune system are known as opportunistic infections.

 The Early History of the HIV Epidemic

 HIV first came to public attention in the early 1980s when, on opposite coasts, doctors noticed sudden spikes in the numbers of two rare diseases occurring among gay men.
 In New York, a group of eight men had been diagnosed with a rare form of cancer known as Kaposi's sarcoma (KS).
 In both New York and Los Angeles, infections with an unusual type of pneumonia caused by the fungus Pneumocystis carinii (PCP) were also on the rise.

 Doctors and scientists, at first, were dumbfounded by the sudden surge in these two diseases.
 There were many theories early on.
 Some suspected that they might be related to drug use in the gay community, specifically amyl nitrate ("poppers") or to a particularly dangerous strain of cytomegalovirus.